kkrav3ts/thefinals-autoping/README.md

 A lightweight Windows utility that automatically pings enemies while you're aiming in THE FINALS.
 It greatly improves communication within the team and helps you win more games even in solo queue.

+✅ This tool does not depend on THE FINALS game process, hence the integrity of the game is untouched.

 ## Demo

 ![Demo](https://github.com/user-attachments/assets/bff17d8c-ceb6-458f-b3ba-b447ce5a8e2a)